Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages

-\begin{theorem} For every star-free OPE $E$ on an OP-alphabet $(\Sigma, M)$, there is a FO formula $\varphi$ on $(\Sigma, M)$ such that $L(E) = L(\varphi)$. \end{theorem} \begin{proof} The proof is by induction on $E$'s structure.
+\begin{thm} For every star-free OPE $E$ on an OP-alphabet $(\Sigma, M)$, there is a FO formula $\varphi$ on $(\Sigma, M)$ such that $L(E) = L(\varphi)$. \end{thm} \begin{proof} The proof is by induction on $E$'s structure.
 Of course, singletons are easily first-order definable; for negation and union we use $\neg$ and $\lor$ as natural.

 Like in the case of star-free regular languages, concatenation is less immediate, and it is based on formula {\em relativization}.
 Consider two FO formulae $\varphi$ and $\psi$, and assume w.l.o.g.\ that their variables are disjunct, and let $\pmb x$ be a variable not used in neither of them.
 To construct a relativized variant of $\varphi$, called $\varphi_{< \pmb x}$, proceed from the outermost quantifier, going inward, and replace every subformula $\exists \pmb y \lambda$ with $\exists \pmb y ((\pmb y < \pmb x) \land \lambda)$.
 Variants $\varphi_{\ge \pmb x}$ and $\varphi_{> \pmb x}$ are analogous.
 We also call $\varphi(\pmb x, \pmb y)$ the relativization where quantifications $\exists \pmb z \lambda$ are replaced by $\exists \pmb z ((\pmb x < \pmb z < \pmb y) \land \lambda)$.
 The language $L(\varphi) \cdot L(\psi)$ is defined by the following formulas: $\exists \pmb x (\varphi_{< \pmb x} \land \psi_{\ge \pmb x})$ if $\varepsilon \not\in L(\psi)$; otherwise $\exists \pmb x (\varphi_{< \pmb x} \land \psi_{\ge \pmb x}) \lor \varphi$.